Why Leading Today is So Difficult

-And as a result to make sure the walls are high and the gates are locked so the “shaking world” does not penetrate our community/church/mission team because there are risks!
+And as a result we make sure the walls are high and the gates are locked so the “shaking world” does not penetrate our community/church/mission team because there are risks!

 (Risks!
 Need overwhelms capacity.
 Biblical truth compromised.
 Simple chaos!)

-Rather than be the mission team/rescue team that loves because he first loved us (I John 4:19).
+Rather than be the mission team/rescue team that loves because he first loved us (1 John 4:19).

 Interesting… When there’s been an earthquake, the last place people want to gather is in the buildings and wait for the next aftershock to hit.
 (Much like our shaken culture is suspicious to gather in our churches!)